collective/collective.xmpp.core/README.rst

         <include package="jarn.xmpp.twisted" file="reactor.zcml" />
       </configure>

-Again, it will help you to have a look at the sample buildout provided in `jarn.xmpp.buildout`_.
+Again, it will help you to have a look at the sample buildout provided in `collective.xmpp.buildout`_.

 ---------------------------
 Setting up a new Plone site